Kishori

 Kishori is a village in Mudhol, Bagalkot district, Karnataka, India.
 It is situated 15 km from the sub-district headquarters at Mudhol and 55 km from its district headquarters at Bagalkot.
-As per 2015 stats, Melligeri is the gram panchayat for the village.
-Before 2015 ,Mantur is the Gram panchayat for the village.
+As per 2015 records, Melligeri is the gram panchayat for the village.
+Before 2015, Mantur was the gram panchayat for the village.

-According to the 2011 Census of India, the total geographical area of village was 617.26 hectares.
+According to the 2011 Census of India, the total geographical area of the village was 617.26 hectares.
 It had a population of 750 spread over about 155 houses.